Official Receiver Examinations

 Depending on the type of liquidation, either the liquidator or Official Receiver will file to the Insolvency Service a Directors' Conduct D-Report, which is a confidential document outlining the director's behaviour.
 To prevent liquidators and Official Receivers straying from the truth, the D-Report is quite prescriptive and asks questions like:

 - How much is owed to HMRC?

 - When was the last tax payment made?

 - What are the dates of the last invoices?

 - How many purchases were made in the months leading up to insolvency?

 The D-Report is submitted to the Secretary of State for Business, Energy and Industrial Strategy.
 Director Disqualification Proceedings may follow if its content raises any serious questions about the director's conduct, especially if they owe significant debts to HMRC.

 It's surprising how many directors turn up for interviews claiming to have 'lost' the company's accounts, books, and records.
 This is a pretty senseless idea because according to Section 386 of the Companies Act 2006; a director must maintain company accounting records for up to 6 years, and failure to deliver them upon request is an offense.

 Creditors' Voluntary Liquidations

 In a Creditors' Voluntary Liquidation (CVL), the liquidator examines the director as the Official Receiver would, but the Examination is less formal e.g. interviews are sometimes conducted via telephone.
-Similarly, whereas in a Compulsory Liquidation the liquidator is appointed by the Official Receiver and has no loyalty to the director; in a CVL the liquidator is appointed by the director who therefore has greater control over the insolvency.
+Similarly, whereas in a Compulsory Liquidation the liquidator is appointed by the Official Receiver and has no loyalty to the director; in a CVL the liquidator is nominated by the director who therefore has greater control over the insolvency.